Daniela Perez

 education & PROFESSIONAL APPOINTMENTS

-2021: Postdoctoral researcher, Max-Planck Institute of Animal Behavior.
+2021: Postdoctoral fellow and researcher, Max-Planck Institute of Animal Behavior.
 PI: Dr. Serena Ding

-2020 - 2021: Postdoctoral researcher and postdoctoral fellow, Universidade Federal do Paraná.
+2020 - 2021: Postdoctoral fellow and researcher, Universidade Federal do Paraná.
 PI: Dr. Lilian Manica

 2017 - 2019: Postdoctoral research assistant and officer, The Australian National University.
 PI: Prof. Patricia R. Y. Backwell